ajayrawatsap/mf_data/README.md

    ![bindrr_start](data/assets/binder_start.PNG)

 3. After sucessfull creation of VM you will see web based file structure as shown.
-This creates new instances of VM every time and only you can see and edit files.
+This creates new instance of VM unique to your session and only you can see and edit files.

    ![web_view](data/assets/binder_folder.PNG)